 Faculty members of MInt participate in the research and teaching of the Tinbergen Institute.
-The Tinbergen Institute is the graduate school and research institute operated jointly by the Schools of Economics and Econometrics of the Erasmus University Rotterdam (EUR), University of Amsterdam (UvA) and VU University Amsterdam (VU).
+This is the graduate school and research institute operated jointly by the Schools of Economics and Econometrics of the Erasmus University Rotterdam (EUR), University of Amsterdam (UvA) and VU University Amsterdam (VU).

 The Tinbergen Institute organises the Macro Seminar Series (TIMSS).
 This takes place (roughly) every second week on Thursdays from 16:00 - 17:15 either at the Tinbergen Institute Amsterdam (TIA) or at the University of Amsterdam (UvA).
 This is addition to the MInt internal lunch seminar series.

 Rick van der Ploeg has been appointed university professor of Environmental Economics at the UvA and is based at MInt.
 He combines this position with his professorship at the University of Oxford.
 Rick focuses on research and education in the field of environmental economics, covering the economic aspects of climate change, biodiversity and resource depletion, as well as broader social and political aspects.